Boiyee/Four-Card-Feature/README.md

 ## Acknowledgments

 It was a success, thanks to patience, frequent cross-checks and coffee.
+Let's not forget Google Developers Group (GDG)[https://x.com/@gdgoc_funaab]